Moving home – dealing with your energy supply

 Switching to a new supplier

-If you look on a price comparison website, you won't find as many tariffs as usual.
+You won’t find many energy tariffs on price comparison websites at the moment - this is because of changes in the energy industry.
 If you don’t find a better tariff than the one you’re already on, it’s best to wait until cheaper deals are available again.

 If you’re struggling to pay your energy bills you might be able to get help.
 Check if you can get benefits or grants to help pay your energy bills.